Neil Sorvel: Morecambe

 Sorvel accepted a free move to then-Conference club Morecambe in January 2007.
 Morecambe were promoted to Football League Two for the first time in their history at the end of that season.

 Sorvel was loaned out to Southport in the 2007–08 season, before being released on 2 June 2008.

 Hyde

 After two seasons with Droylsden, he signed for Hyde in August 2010.
 He made his debut for Hyde in the opening Conference North fixture on 14 August 2010 in a 5–0 defeat to AFC Telford.

 Northwich Victoria

 In 2010, he signed for Northwich Victoria.
 He was working as a lecturer in Sport at the local Mid Cheshire College, while playing for Northwich, and continued to work there until moving to Altrincham.

 Coaching career

 Following his retirement from playing, Sorvel joined Nantwich Town as assistant manager to Phil Parkinson in February 2015.
 In April 2017, Sorvel followed Nantwich manager Parkinson to new club Altrincham.
+On 4 May 2026 Sorvell once again followed Parkison to Chester FC.